UPTEC-F-23065/McPUFF/README.md

 ## Installation

-McPUFF works as a stand-alone script.
+McPUFF works as a stand-alone script in Linux.
+Modified versions of the GEF and TALYS softwares has to be compiled and be "on path", for instance using the commands:
+# export PATH="/'local_path_to_modified_GEF_folder'":$PATH
+# export PATH="/'local_path_to_modified_TALYS_folder'":$PATH

 There is a specific folder structure required for the program to work.
 When placing the McPUFF files and folders on the local system, they should be organized as described below:
 <pre>
 McPUFF                                    # Can be named anything.
 ├── McPUFF_source_files